Remutaka Rail Trail

 Turn off SH2, 9km north of Upper Hutt.
 The carpark is 1km along a metal road.
 Or you can enter the Wairarapa end of the Rail Trail via Cross Creek Road (off Western Lake Road).
 Pedestrian and cycling access only beyond the carpark.

-From Maymorn Trailway Station you can follow the walking/cycling track that takes you through Tunnell Gully and you can join the Trail on Incline Road or further up the trail.
+From Maymorn Railway Station you can follow the walking/cycling track that takes you through Tunnel Gully and you can join the Trail on Incline Road or further up the trail.

 Getting back to your starting point